BatchClayderman/SPSI-CA-ull/README.md

 # SPSI-CA

+This is the official simulation implementation of the SPSI-CA cryptography scheme in C/C++ programming language, which outperforms the baseline, the [PSI-CA cryptography scheme](https://github.com/BatchClayderman/PSI-CA-ull).

-This is a simulation implementation of SPSI-CA, where the datum type is unsigned long long (64-bit).
+The datum type is ``unsigned long long int`` (64-bit).
 The network communication is simulated by memory copying.

+This repository is a part of [the cryptography schemes](https://github.com/BatchClayderman/Cryptography-Schemes).

+### Timing

-### About timing in or after September 2024
+For time consumption computation in or after September 2024, better time consumption computation can be done.

-The recent period has witnessed the ``#include<chrono>`` reach a timing level of nanoseconds.
-Users can modify the timing codes in this repo to make more exact timing.
+The recent period has witnessed the ``#include<chrono>`` reach a computation level of nanoseconds.
+Users can modify the time consumption computation codes in this repository to make more exact timing.

 The following codes may be useful for cross-platform universal improvements.